CTLCV

 At CTLCV we acknowledge this inequality and seek to promote transformative legislation and action that would bring justice to these marginalized communities.
 Connecticut currently has an Environmental Justice Law on the books, but it isn't doing enough.

-ENVIRONMENTAL JUSTICE IN CT
+ENVIRONMENTAL JUSTICE LAWS IN CT

 In 2008, Connecticut passed its first Environmental Justice bill that opened the possibility of community engagement and informational meetings regarding the impacts of “affecting facilities”.
 While the bill was a good first step at establishing community-based accountability, it did not specify any repercussions for actors who did not comply with its clauses.